-- (a) The Franchise Tax Board shall periodically prepare reports, which, except as otherwise provided in this section, shall be sent to the Commission, the Secretary of State, and the Attorney General.
-If the reports relate to candidates for or committees supporting or opposing candidates for the office of Attorney General, the reports shall be sent to the Commission, the Secretary of State, and the District Attorneys of the Counties of Los Angeles, Sacramento, and San Francisco.
-If the reports relate to local candidates and their controlled committees. the reports shall be sent to the Commission, the local filing officer with whom the candidate or committee is required to file the originals of campaign reports pursuant to Section 84215, and the district attorney for the candidate's county of domicile. - (b) The Franchise Tax Board shall complete its report of any audit conducted on a random basis pursuant to Section 90001 within two years after the person or entity subject to the audit is selected by the Commission to be audited. - (c) The reports of the Franchise Tax Board shall be public documents and shall contain in detail the Franchise Tax Board's findings with respect to the accuracy and completeness of each report and statement reviewed and its findings with respect to any report or statement that should have been but was not filed.
+(a) The Franchise Tax Board shall periodically prepare reports, which, except as otherwise provided in this section, shall be sent to the Commission, the Secretary of State, and the Attorney General.
+If the reports relate to candidates for or committees supporting or opposing candidates for the office of Attorney General, the reports shall be sent to the

+Commission, the Secretary of State, and the District Attorneys of the Counties of Los Angeles, Sacramento, and San Francisco.
+If the reports relate to local candidates and their controlled committees, the reports shall be sent to the Commission, the local filing officer with whom the candidate or committee is required to file the originals of campaign reports pursuant to Section 84215, and the district attorney for the candidate's county of domicile.

+- (b) The Franchise Tax Board shall complete its report of any audit conducted on a random basis pursuant to Section 90001 within two years after the person or entity subject to the audit is selected by the Commission to be audited. - (c) The reports of the Franchise Tax Board shall be public documents and shall contain in detail the Franchise Tax Board's findings with respect to the accuracy and completeness of each report and statement reviewed and its findings with respect to any report or statement that should have been but was not filed.
 The Secretary of State and the local filing officer shall place the audit reports in the appropriate campaign statement or lobbying files.

 History: Amended by Stats.
 1976, Ch.
 564; amended by Stats.
 1979, Ch.
 531; amended by Stats.
 1987, Ch.
 230; amended by Stats.
 2004, Ch.
 591; amended by Stats.
 2005, Ch.
 22; amended by Stats.
-2013, Ch.
-9, effective July 1, 2014.
+2014, Ch.
+9.

 Regulations: 2 Cal.
 Code of Regs.
-Section 18531.62 2 Cal.
-Code of Regs.
-Section 18993 2 Cal.
-Code of Regs.
-Section 18995
+Sections 18531.62, 18993, 18995